xiaozhanguva/starter-academic/content/publication/xu2024understanding/index.md

 ---
-title: "AutoDefense: Multi-Agent LLM Defense against Jailbreak Attacks"
+title: "Understanding Adversarially Robust Generalization via Weight-Curvature Index"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yifan Zeng
-- Yiran Wu
+- Yuelin Xu
 - Xiao Zhang
-- Huazheng Wang
-- Qingyun Wu

 # Author notes (optional)
 # author_notes:
 # - "Equal contribution"
 # - "Equal contribution"

-date: "2024-03-02T00:00:00Z"
+date: "2024-06-16T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).